TinkerMill/workshop-ess-alexa-controlled-device/README.md

 ### 6 - Skill Function - Controlling the LED

-In this final lab step, you will make the final adjustments to interact with your MCU via Alexa, and control the LED.
+In this final module step, you will make the final adjustments to interact with your MCU via Alexa, and control the LED.

 ## Reference